makersacademy/takeaway-challenge/README.md

 2. As the job of the menu is only to display dishes I will create a order class to create a new order and save the dishes.
 As a order class could contain any menue I will inject a menu_instnace into the order class.
 Therefore the menu is created outside of the order class.

-A chosen dish is saved inside an array with the quantatiy and the price of the individual dish.
+...A chosen dish is saved inside an array with the quantatiy and the price of the individual dish.

 3. At first I saved everything in hashes but the methods became quite complicated due to the dual structure of hashes so I refactored everything to nested array's, wich allows me to delete 3 methods.

-When a dish is added to the current order the subtotal is calculated and saved in a summary array.
+...When a dish is added to the current order the subtotal is calculated and saved in a summary array.
 It consists of the dish name, the quantity and the subtotal.
 When calling #total the method will return a 2d array with all dishes, the subtotals and a total at the end.

 4. #confirm_order simulates a payment process and takes a argument as payment.
 It compares the argument with the total from #total.
 I created a getter method for a number.
 It does not actually do anything the number since I am using the free twilio account.
 However, for the sake of completion I added it.

-Free twilio does not work with German numbers so I did some testing with a friends number, however since I did not want to stress them to much I limited the amount of real life test and rspec.
+...Free twilio does not work with German numbers so I did some testing with a friends number, however since I did not want to stress them to much I limited the amount of real life test and rspec.
 I do think that #send_sms should be private so testing would be limited either way.
 However it is a core function of the system so I would have liked to test that a message is send.

 ## How take away works

 ###Prep
 * Initialize a Menu
 * Add dishes to Menu
-* Initialize a Order and inject the created Menu, which you would like order to used
+* Initialize a Order and inject the Menu, which you would like Order to use.

 ###Menu Manual
 1. #create_dish - takes two arguments, name and price